Park-Wonbin/android-rss-viewer/README.md

 Library Used
 ------------

-- [android-live-slider](https://github.com/shhj1998/android-live-slider) - Main library used in our application.
-It provides components for live-animation recyclerview with viewpager.
+- [Android-Live-Slider](https://github.com/shhj1998/android-live-slider) - Provides components for live animation Slide View.
 - [Retrofit](https://github.com/square/retrofit) - Provides features to make a internet request and fetch data from APIs.
 - [Gson](https://github.com/google/gson) - Parse json form response to RSS object used in our application.
 - [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling.